willthomsen/CryptoSenseHat/README.md

 [Link to SenseHat](https://www.raspberrypi.org/products/sense-hat/)

+[Link](https://vpn-expert.info/bitcoin-price-tracker-with-raspberry-pi-sense-hat-and-python/) to the guide that inspired me to build this with the SenseHat.

 The reason I bought that was when originally playing with the SenseHat.
 The CPU of the PI was throwing off the temperatures, so I desided to keep it off the top of the pi.
 Lastly you will see in my code I use Sense.set_rotation(180).
 With the GPIO spliter your sensehat will be upside down so you have to compensate with this rotation.
 The buttons are reversed.